 Adding Additional SKUs to Items

-- Note: If you do choose this route, this alternate SKU value will show up not only in the "SKU 2" field on receipts but also in other screens and documents related to operations.
+- Note: If you do choose to set the warehouse display ID to display SKU, this alternate SKU value will show up not only in the "SKU 2" field on receipts but also in other screens and documents related to operations.

 If you have an item that has a UPC value and you use the Warehouse Display Field of UPC (for SKU2), in addition to the SKU.